aphiria/aphiria/README.md

 <h2 id="why-not-use-psr-7">Why Not Use PSR-7?</h2>

-PSR-7 was an attempt to standardize frameworks' HTTP components to be interopbile, but it contained many contested features:
+This library isn't just a bunch of HTTP-abstractions - it also contains RFC-compliant [content negotiation](#content-negotiation).
+PSR-7 was an attempt to standardize frameworks' HTTP components to be interoperable.
+However, it contained many contested features:

 1. Request and response immutability
     * This has often been considered cumbersome, bug-prone, and a bad use-case for immutability